v1.2.0 Summary Chapter 6: Advanced tools 6. Introduction 6.13. Command line interface

 Usage: pgmodeler-cli [OPTIONS]

-This CLI tool provides several operations over models and databases without the need to perform them
+This CLI tool provides several operations with models and databases without needing to perform them

-in the pgModeler's graphical interface.
+in pgModeler's graphical interface.
 All available options are described below.

 Operation mode options: